masesgroup/KNet/src/documentation/articles/streamsSDK.md

 ```

 The approach reduces the serialization impact when not needed.
-However there are conditions which need to avoid the deserialization being made synchronously.
-Consider a condition where there is a lot of work done on key and/or value returned — serialization can impact the whole cycle:
+However there are conditions which need to avoid deserialization being made synchronously.
+Consider a condition where there is a lot of work done on key and/or value, serialization can impact the whole cycle:

 ```
 while (keyValueIterator.HasNext)